ThomMcCoppin/updated-resume/README.md

 # updated-resume
-some adjustments to the resume
+some adjustments to the resume from the other repository